Kinship Care and How it Relates to Foster Care in Virginia

 What Is Kinship Care?

-Informal Kinship Care
+What is Informal Kinship Care?

-standby guardianship agreement is an exception that can be established.
+A standby guardianship agreement is an exception that can be established.
 Some situations are military families, families with parents with a severe or terminal illness, or when a power of attorney is sufficient.

 In this situation, a relative takes temporary guardianship of a child.
 This gets done through the court.
 A parent can willingly give temporary guardianship.
 But if the parent is unwilling, a relative can petition the court.

-Voluntary Kinship Care
+What is Voluntary Kinship Care in Foster Care

-Formal Kinship Care
+What is Formal Kinship Care

 In this situation, the kinship care placement must meet specific requirements put forth by the state.
 Kinship placements must meet all the requirements of a foster home.
 However, timelines are typically adjusted due to the emergent nature of the situation.